 - Put a signup form on every page of your website.

 - Put a sign at the checkout in your store with a QR code to sign up for your newsletter and/or text to subscribe instructions.

-- Include a sign-up link on your Facebook and Google+ business pages, and in your profile on other social media sites
+- Include a signup link on your social media business pages, and in your profile on other social media sites.

 - Consider creating and including a QR code to let smart phone users quickly add themselves to your email list.

 3. Let subscribers know what to expect when they sign up